 Understand Your New Monthly Payment

 With an estimate of your refinanced EMI, you can plan a realistic budget and repayment strategy.
-For example, if your EMI reduces by ₹2,000 per month, you could either save the extra amount or redirect it to make prepayments and close the loan faster.
+For example, if your EMI reduces by ₹2,000 per month (illustrative), you could either save the extra amount or redirect it to make prepayments and close the loan faster.

-By applying the calculator results this way, you turn refinancing from a guesswork exercise into a clear financial roadmap.
+By applying the calculator results this way, you turn a balance transfer from a guesswork exercise into a clear financial roadmap.

 Minimal Docs, Maximum Approval - Apply Now!